Is ATX Portfolio Advisors® right for you?

-We also offer financial planning as a stand-alone retainer based service for clients that may not have a need or desire for ongoing portfolio management.
+We also offer personalized financial advice on an hourly basis for clients that may not have a need or desire for ongoing portfolio management.

 At ATX Portfolio Advisors®, you'll never have to wonder how we get paid or what our motivations may be.
 We take pride in being fully transparent about our business.
 You can see how our Accountable Portfolios are constructed, as well as our Pricing here on our website.
-All of our accounts are held at a third party custodians, in separate accounts that provide reporting and online access.
+All of our accounts are held at third party custodians in separate accounts that provide reporting and online access.

 We are committed to your success as an investor by offering the resources and knowledge of a large firm, coupled with the personalized attention of a small company.
 We get to know you, your purpose, your priorities, and your preferences.
 We build, test, and manage financial plans to help keep you pointed in the right direction with perspective formed from decades of experience.
 Finally, we do all of this with low all inclusive Fee-Only (When You're Up) Pricing.

 EXPERIENCED WEALTH MANAGEMENT

 Our portfolios are managed to emphasize investment factors that have been shown to lead to higher returns in the long run.
 We invest in the broad markets but tilt towards companies based on size, relative price, and profitability.

 Research by economists such as Eugene Fama, Kenneth French, Robert Novy-Marx, and others has shown that this evidence-based approach led to better performance than traditional capitalization-weighted indices such as the S&P 500®.[i][ii][iii][iv]

 We offer the management of individual bond ladders of high quality bonds.
 Ladders can add predictability to your portfolio, which can be appealing when paired to your income needs.
 Laddering also allows for the purchase of typically higher yielding longer maturity bonds when shorter bond rungs come due.

 [i] Indices are unmanaged and you cannot invest directly in an index.